LULU INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That Lululemon Athletica Inc. Investors With Substantial Losses Have Opportunity To L...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Aug.
-11, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against lululemon athletica inc. (“lululemon” or“the Company”) (NASDAQ: LULU) and certain of its officers.
+Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against lululemon athletica inc. ("lululemon" or "the Company") (NASDAQ: LULU ) and certain of its officers.

 Class Definition